Spotting: how can I stop this discharge outside my period?

 • Cervicalabnormalities or cancer...

-When s'accompanied by other symptoms, it's important to consult your health care professional or gynecologist.
+When accompanied by other symptoms, it's important to consult your health care professional or gynecologist.

 Is it possible to stop spotting naturally?

 Treatment of spotting depends on its cause.
-It may be as simple as changing to a hormonal contraceptive method that suits your body, surgical treatment in the case of a uterine fibroid or polyp, or specific medication in the case of an infection.
+It may be as simple as changing to a hormonal contraceptive method that suits your body, surgical treatment in the case of uterine fibroids or polyps, or specific medication in the case of infection.

-There are a few grandmotherly remedies to try and stop it by restoring hormonal balance.
-Please note, however, that these tips do not replace medical advice from your doctor or healthcare professional.
+There are a few grandmotherly remedies to try and stop spotting by restoring the hormonal balance.
+Please note, however, that these tips are not a substitute for medical advice from your doctor or healthcare professional.

 • Phytotherapy, or herbal medicine

-• Take vitamin A, B, C and K1 supplements, bioflavonoids with periwinkle root, geranium and ginger.
-Take iron and magnesium minerals, and milk thistle.
+• Take vitamin A, B, C and K1 supplements and bioflavonoids from periwinkle, geranium and ginger roots.
+Take iron and magnesium minerals and milk thistle.

-When should a doctor be consulted in the event of spotting?
+When should you consult a doctor about spotting?

-Apart from pregnancy, where you should consult a doctor as soon as you lose blood, regardless of your term of pregnancy, but especially in the first trimester, consult a doctor if bleeding persists.
+Apart from pregnancy, when you need to consult a doctor if you experience blood loss, regardless of your term of pregnancy, but especially in the first trimester, consult a doctor if bleeding persists.

 If spotting becomes frequent (known as metrorrhagia), we advise you to speak to your GP or gynecologist, as it may also be an indicator of other gynecological causes and diseases, such as uterine fibroids, STIs, uterine polyps, endometriosis, PCOS...